Take the LSAT: Your Test Day

 You did it.
 You took the LSAT.
 You’ve just taken another step on your path to law school and becoming a lawyer—and your pride in that step is well earned.
 So, what happens next?

-• Most test-takers who have taken their prep seriously will find that their official test day score is pretty close to the most recent practice tests they’ve taken under timed, test-like conditions.
+- Most test-takers who have taken their prep seriously will find that their official test day score is pretty close to the most recent practice tests they’ve taken under timed, test-like conditions.
 If you’ve been practicing with older released tests that had four scored sections and you’re wondering if the recent 3-scored section format will alter your score, you can use Kaplan’s 3-section score estimator tool to find out.
-Use the sum of your correct answers from the Logic Games section, Reading Comprehension section, and one Logical Reasoning section to estimate your score on a 3-scored section test.
+Use the sum of your correct answers from the Reading Comprehension section and the two Logical Reasoning sections to estimate your score on a 3-scored section test.